 The series 151-156NU70 are 'high-frequency' ultra-thin-base alloyed transistors used for AM receivers.

-It seems that the early production of the xxxNU70 series, including these high-frequency types, used a flat black case like Tesla's first junction transistors.
-I am very keen to find examples of these.
+Early production of these also used a flat oval black case like Tesla's first junction transistors.
+I am very keen to find examples of them.

-If you know about the flat can varieties, or can provide data for the high-frequency types, please
+If you know about the oval can varieties please

 There is also a series 101NU71 to 104NU71 of 250 mA types.